 The letters 'NG' originally stood for 'Nippon Game' (as explained in this post).

 'Nippon Game' (日本ゲーム) translates to 'Japan Game'.
 It was a brand Nintendo used for a while to release board games with figures licensed from Disney and other US companies.

 From the late 60's to the early 70s, the 'NG' circle logo was also used standalone.

 You can find it on the Love Tester box, but also on chips for poker and roulette games, and embossed in the back of polystyrene packaging material of the E-clock and Kousenjuu SP targets.

 In 1967 the Ultra Machine was created.
 Besides being a great design and one of the first commercial hits for Nintendo, this toy is also historic because it is the first to bear the Nintendo name in the style still used today.

 The somewhat bulging letters, with thin horizontal lines, and the square dot on the 'i' - this design has remained virtually unchanged, even though it is already forty-five years old by now.

 |The first appearance of the familiar Nintendo brand style (1967)|

-After it first appeared on the Ultra Machine, this typeface has been used on almost every Nintendo product since.
+Since its first appearance on the Ultra Machine, this typeface has been used on almost every Nintendo product.